VolticFroogo/Reminder-API/README.md

 ### Authentication

-All secured end-points will required to be sent with a credentials object.
+All secured end-points will required to be sent with a [Credentials](#credentials) object.

 #### Re-auth

 At any point, if the auth token is invalid, the server will respond with the status code 401 (Unauthorized).

-If the refresh token is still valid, alongside this response there will be a new credentials object with a fresh auth and refresh token.
+If the refresh token is still valid, alongside this response there will be a new [Credentials](#credentials) object with a fresh auth and refresh token.

 Example: